 HTML - Meta Tags

-You can include one or more meta tags in your document based on what information you want to keep in your document but in general, meta tags do not impact physical appearance of the document so from appearance point of view, it does not matter if you include them or not.
+HTML <meta> tag can be used to provide extra information.
+It's a self-closing element, meaning it doesn't require a closing tag but carries information within its attributes.
+You can include one or more meta tags in your document based on what information you want to keep in your document but in general, meta tags do not impact the physical appearance of the document so from the appearance point of view, it does not matter if you include them or not.

-Adding Meta Tags to Your Documents
+Examples of Adding Meta Tags

-You can add metadata to your web pages by placing <meta> tags inside the header of the document which is represented by <head> and </head> tags.
-A meta tag can have following attributes in addition to core attributes −
+You can add metadata to your web pages by placing <meta> tags inside the header of the document which is represented by <head> tag.

 Specifying Keywords

-Following is an example, where we are adding HTML, Meta Tags, Metadata as important keywords about the document.
+Following is an example, where we are adding HTML, Meta Tags, and Metadata as important keywords about the document.

 <!DOCTYPE html>